leeluolee/stateman/README.md

 ```

-open the console, then you can see the navigating log.
+open the console,  see the  log of the navigating.

 ## Browser Support

 1. Modern Broswer contains mobile devices
-2. IE6 - IE8
+2. IE6+